rootblind/lain-discord-bot/README.md

 ## Ask for Support

 For support, you can find me on discord: Blind#1115

 A support discord server will be coming soon.

+##If you want to support me

+If you find this project or my work useful or interesting to you, please consider supporting me.

+You can do that by [donating](https://www.paypal.com/paypalme/kassgar), offering some tips to improve my skills or

+using Lain Bot without removing or modifying the /about-me command.